xavibenjamin/brightpixels.blog/_posts/2018-01-31-review-things-3.md

 ---
-title: 'Review: Things 3 for Mac and iOS'
+title: 'Things 3 for Mac and iOS'
+seo_title: My Review of Things 3 for Mac and iOS
 date: 2018-01-31 09:00:00 -06:00
-tags:
-- productivity
-- apps
-- review
 subtitle: A task manager you will actually want to use
 custom_type: post
 review: